ILIAS-eLearning/ILIAS/setup/README.md

 Sometimes it might happen that the database update steps detect some edge case or warn about a possible loss of data.
-In this case the update is aborted with a message and can be resumed after the messages was read carefully and acted upon.
+In this case the update is aborted with a message and can be resumed after the messages were read carefully and acted upon.
 You may use the `--ignore-db-update-messages` at your own risk if you want to silence the messages.

 ## Report Status of ILIAS

-Via `php setup/setup.php status` you can get a status of your ILIAS instalaltion.
+Via `php setup/setup.php status` you can get a status of your ILIAS installation.
 The command uses a best effort approach, so according to the status of your system the output might contain more or less fields.
-When calling this for an system where ILIAS was not installed, for example, the output only contains the information that ilias is not installed.
+When calling this for a system where ILIAS was not installed, for example, the output only contains the information that ilias is not installed.
 The command also reports on the configuration of the installation.